+s.
+107 Part 9 - Rates and Charges

-- (b) the non-use of the land;
+(b) the non-use of the land;

-- (c) the locality of the land;
+(c) the locality of the land;

-- (d) any planning zone;
+(d) any planning zone;

-- (e) any other prescribed factor.
+(e) any other prescribed factor.

-- (2) For the purposes of subsection (1)(a), use means use for any of the following purposes:
+(ne purposes of subsection (1)(a), use means or any of the following purposes:

-- (a) residential purposes;
+(a) residential purposes;

-- (ab) commercial purposes;
+(ab) commercial purposes;

-- (ac) industrial purposes;
+(ac) industrial purposes;

-- (b) public purposes;
+(b) public purposes;

-- (c) primary production;
+(c) primary production;

-- (d) sporting or recreation facilities;
+(d) sporting or recreation facilities;

-- (e) quarrying or mining.
+(e) quarrying or mining.

-- (2A) If a general rate is varied under subsection (1) according to a factor, the council may, if the general rate does not include a fixed charge, set a minimum amount payable in respect of that rate as varied in accordance with that factor.
+(2. accor gener minir If a general rate is varied under subsection (1) according to a factor, the council may, if the general rate does not include a fixed charge, set a minimum amount payable in respect of that rate as varied in accordance with that factor.

-- (2B) A council may not set under subsection (2A) a minimum amount payable in respect of a general rate varied under subsection (1) in accordance with a factor if the minimum amount would
+(2 minir rate A council may not set under subsection (2A) a minimum amount payable in respect of a general rate varied under subsection (1) in accordance with a factor if the minimum amount would -

-- (a) in respect of the 2012-2013 financial year, apply to more than the relevant percentage in respect of the council, as
+(a) in respect of the 2012-2013 financial year apply to more than the relevant